General

 How will I know if I have been selected to participate?

-All company’s will receive an email notification indicating whether or not their solution is selected for consideration and due diligence for a potential investment and public test and validate opportunity.
+All company’s will receive an email notification indicating whether or not their solution is selected for consideration and due diligence for a potential investment and public pilot test and validate opportunity.

 Requirements